Jesterhearts/ratatui-wgpu/README.md

 This started out as a custom rendering backend for a game I'm developing, and I thought I'd make it available to the broader community as an alternative rendering target for TUI applications.
-One of its primary goals is to support serving TUI applications on the web.
+One of its primary goals is to support serving TUI applications on the web & desktop.

 ## Alternatives
 - [egui_ratatui](https://crates.io/crates/egui_ratatui) uses an egui widget as its backend, allowing